The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: Stable syzygies of Ulrich modules

-with $\pi$ diagonal.
-Then, \eqref{free} says that the restriction of $\pi$ is an isomorphism between $\langle F _{\le 1-c} \rangle$ and $F$, as obviously $L$ has no free summand.
+with $\pi$ block-diagonal.
+Then, \eqref{free} says that the restriction of $\pi$ is an isomorphism between $\langle F _{\le 1-c} \rangle$ and $F$, as $L$ has no free summand.
 Therefore, looking at \eqref{generates degree -c} we see that $d_c$ is surjective onto $F$, which contradicts minimality of the resolution \eqref{reso}. \end{proof}

 \begin{eg} Let $X \subset \PP^{m+1}$ be a hypersurface of degree $d$ and $Y$ be a linear section of codimension $c$ of $X$.
-Then, by matrix factorization the minimal graded free resolution of an Ulrich module $L$ of rank $r$ on $T=\bk[Y]$ reads:
+Based on the theory of matrix factorizations developed in \cite{eisenbud:homological}, the resolution of an Ulrich module $L$ of rank $r$ on $T=\bk[Y]$ reads:

 Since $L(-d) \simeq \ker(T(-1)^{rd} \to T^{rd})$, this yields a resolution:

 Combining \eqref{resL} with the Koszul resolution of $Y$ in $X$ we get a resolution over $R=\bk[X]$: